Prudencio Garcia: Archives

-The Garcia Soccer Collection, 1936-1980, is an archive of his papers at Southern Illinois University Edwardsville.
+The Garcia Soccer Collection, 1936–1980, is an archive of his papers at Southern Illinois University Edwardsville.
 The collection is described as: "The Garcia Soccer Collection represents the holdings of Prudencio "Pete" Garcia of St. Louis, Missouri who was active in soccer circles as a player, referee and administrator from 1911 until the 1970s.
 It includes many items of personal and professional correspondence as well as guidebooks, rule books, records books, various soccer publications and programs of local, national, and international soccer activities."

 Personal

-In St. Louis on June 18, 1927 Garcia married Adoration “Dora" Fernandez, who was born in Santa Maria del Mar, Asturias, Spain.
+In St. Louis on June 18, 1927 Garcia married Adoracion "Dora" Fernandez, who was born in Santa Maria del Mar, Asturias, Spain.
 The couple had three children.

-Garcia died on November 15, 1984 in Arlington, Virginia where he and his wife were living with their son, Donald R. Garcia.
+Garcia died on November 15, 1984, in Arlington, Virginia, where he and his wife were living with their son, Donald R. Garcia.
 Garcia is buried at Mount Hope Cemetery Mausoleum and Crematory in Lemay, St. Louis County, Missouri.